morganross/Kexow-Install/README.md

 Kexow-Install
 =============
-Run these commands to begin installation process sudo wget kexow-install.sh sudo sh kexow-sh
+Run these commands to begin installation process

-Public Script for initial installation and setup of Kexow

-Wget and run this script with the following commands

-to begin the Kexow inital setup install and configuration.
+#sudo wget goo.gl/8ET70z kexow-install.sh
+#sudo sh kexow-install.sh

-This script will ask you to provide your secret adress, which is where all the security credential files are stored or, with your input, generate new credentials files.
+The install script will ask you to provide your secret adress where all the security credential files are stored

-***this way you can change all your aws keys, and all your kexow keys at the same time, and never have to update the script
+This script will ask you provide a new password.
+Copy it, you'll need to enter it manually later, along with your elastic IP

-***and if this script can update the place where the private wget is, well then bingo This script will install git and then download and install and configure kexow compeonets
+This script will install git and then download and install and configure kexow compeonets

 Please refer to total build list 11.txt in the kexow-install repository as the readme for the entire kexow project, when its done it will go here.

-this file will ask you to keep a seperate worksheet that includes the server IP. a future upgrade can fix this)